Terms and Conditions

 The applicant can contact NSW Farmers Association on 1300 794 000 for more information on their application history.

-6.1.
-SafeWork NSW may contact participants for feedback on the Program and may publicise a business’ involvement in the Program with their prior approval in accordance with the Privacy and Personal Information Protection Act 1998.
+6.1 SafeWork NSW may contact participants for feedback on the Program and may publicise their business’ involvement in the Program with their prior approval in accordance with the Privacy and Personal Information Protection Act 1998.